 Psychotherapy can have benefits and risks.
 Since therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
 On the other hand, psychotherapy has also been shown to have benefits for people who participate in it.
-It often leads to better relationships, solutions to specific problems, and significant reductions in feelings of distress.
-But there are no guarantees of what you will experience.
+It often lead to better relationships, solutions to specific problems, and significant reductions in feelings of distress, but there are no guarantees of what you will experience.

 APPOINTMENTS and CANCELLATIONS

 I normally conduct an evaluation that will last from 2 to 4 sessions.
 During this time, we can both decide if I am the best person to provide the services you need in order to meet your treatment goals.

 If psychotherapy is begun, I will usually schedule one 60-minute session (one appointment of 60 minutes duration) per week at a time we agree on, although some sessions may be longer or may be held more frequently.

 Once an appointment hour is scheduled, you will be expected to pay for it unless you provide 48 hours advance notice of cancellation.

 I require a valid credit card on file in order to assure that I am paid for any sessions cancelled without an agreed upon reason or without required notice.